-Percentages are not calculated when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Note: Double dashes (--) appear in the table when the number of students is ten or fewer, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.

-ELA & Mathematics test results include the Smarter Balanced Summative Assessment and the CAAA.

-The "Percent Met and Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e. achieved Level 3 - Alternate) on the CAA's divided by the total number of students who participated in both assessments.
+ELA and mathematics test results include the Smarter Balanced Summative Assessments and the CAA.
+The "Percent Met or Exceeded" is calculated by faking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the cloud number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAA divided by the total number of students who participated in both assessments.